 So, these were the top 5 Ways to Document Your Travel Adventure.
 Since we are living in a smart age and everyone carries a smartphone, so documenting travel journeys these days is far easier than it used to be earlier.
 No matter if you are traveling alone or if you are traveling with your friends, taking pictures with your smartphone is the easiest way to document and record your journey to make it memorable.

 How do you like to document your travels?
 Let me know in the comments!

 Zara Clayton is a receptionist and travel enthusiast who spends most of her time reminiscing about her past holidays or planning future trips.
 Her ultimate mission is to visit as many places in the world as possible, starting by ticking 30 countries off her list before she’s 30 (current number = 18).

-Zara’s favourite destination so far is Lisbon in Portugal, where she spent the days strolling around the cobbled streets and ate far too many pasteis de natas.
+Zara’s favorite destination so far is Lisbon in Portugal, where she spent days strolling around the cobbled streets and ate far too many pasteis de natas.
 She also has a soft spot for Chicago (and not just because of the deep dish pizzas).
-Her next trip is a city break to Berlin with her boyfriend and sometime travel partner Rob.
+Her next trip is a city break to Berlin with her boyfriend and some time travel partner Rob.
 Recommendations welcome!

 FoodRavel thanks Zara Clayton for this beautiful write-up.